mkp170791/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 * ``xarray.Dataset`` wraps multiple arrays in one object; it still implements some array interfaces like ``__array_ufunc__``, but certainly not all of them.
-* ``pandas.Series`` has methods with similar behavior to numpy, but unique null-skipping behavior.
+* ``pandas.Series`` has methods with similar behavior to numpy_demo, but unique null-skipping behavior.
 * scipy’s ``LinearOperator``\s support matrix multiplication and nothing else
-* h5py and similar libraries for accessing array storage have objects that support numpy-like slicing and conversion into a full array, but not computation.
+* h5py and similar libraries for accessing array storage have objects that support numpy_demo-like slicing and conversion into a full array, but not computation.
 * Some classes may be similar to ndarray, but without supporting the full indexing semantics.